CSC510-SE-Group/homework/HW4/README.md

 </a>
 </p>

-This is the repository for CSC510 - Software Engineering's Homeworks.
-More details [here](https://txt.github.io/se24fall/hw4.html)
+This is the repository for CSC510 - Software Engineering's Homeworks.)